casper-network/docs/source/docs/casper/operators/setup.md

 sudo -u casper /etc/casper/node_util.py stage_protocols <NETWORK_CONFIG>
 ```

-For `<NETWORK_CONFIG>`, We use `casper.conf` for MainNet and `casper-test.conf` for TestNet.
+For `<NETWORK_CONFIG>`, we use `casper.conf` for Mainnet and `casper-test.conf` for Testnet.
 This will install all currently released protocols in one step.

-This is invoked with the release version in underscore format such as:
+This is invoked with the release version in underscore format, such as:

 ```bash
 sudo -u casper /etc/casper/pull_casper_node_version.sh 1_0_2